noahhhhhh/Prudential_Life_Insurance_Assessment/README.md

 3. There is a technical debt which I threw away all the nzv at once (version 1).
 A version 2 solution needs to be performed later on where these nzvs will be selected.
 4. There is a technical debt for optimising QW kappa based on valid data/cv.
 5. xgb performs better when without age, ht, wt, and BMI groups.
+6. xgb on raw features, while rf on new features (with the above 4 group features).

 ## Initial Thoughts
 1. Add a feature about the No. of NAs in each section, e.g. NUM_OF_NAS_EMPLOYMENT, NUM_OF_NAS_FAMILY.